wso2/docs-is/en/includes/guides/user-accounts/account-security/login-attempts-security.md

 Account unlock timeout = Account lock duration * (Account lock duration increment factor ^ failed login attempts)
 ```

-!!! note
-    When a user account is locked due to incorrect login attempts, a message will be shown as **The account is locked due to multiple failed login attempts** in the user profile.

 ## Disable login attempts security

 To disable login attempts security: